Fowler joins 4-way tie at the top in Masters

 The last time there was a four-way tie for the lead at the halfway point of the Masters was in 1973, when Bob Dickson, Gay Brewer, J.C.
 Snead and Tommy Aaron were tied at 3-under 141.
 Aaron went on to claim his only green jacket.

 Hoffman had a chance to keep his distance until he ran off five bogeys in a six-hole stretch, including a three-putt from 4 feet at the par-5 eighth.
-His lead was gone when he sprayed another tee shot into the trees at No. 11.
-He played 1 under the rest of the way, though he still was 10 shots worse than his score on Thursday.

 ''Everybody was talking about how great that round was yesterday, but it was pretty easy to me - making putts, hitting good, solid golf shots,'' Hoffman said. ''Today I think I sort of felt how hard it was for everybody else in this wind when you got out of position.''